A Deep Learning Approach for Predicting Spatiotemporal Dynamics From Sparsely Observed Data: Simulation Results

-For $L_{\theta, h}$ and $F_\vartheta$, we use fully connected networks of layer configurations $(2d+1)-64-32-h$ and $Mh-128-64-32-M$, respectively, with ReLU activations. $d$ is the dimension of the domain; $d=2$ for both the experiments. $h$ denotes the length of spatial derivative feature vector; we use $h=16$. $M$ is the number of PDEs present in the system; $M=1$ for wave equation and $M=2$ for Burgers-Fisher equation.
+For $L_{\theta, h}$ and $F_\vartheta$, we use fully connected networks.
+The fully-connected network for $L_{\theta, h}$ consists of two hidden layers with $64$ and $32$ neurons, respectively, followed by ReLU activations.
+The numbers of input and output neurons are $(2d+1)$ and $h$, respectively, where $d$ is the dimension of the domain ($d=2$ for the wave and Burgers-Fisher examples, and $d=10$ for the heat example). $h$ denotes the length of the spatial derivative feature vector; we use $h=16$ for all examples.
+The fully-connected network for $F_\vartheta$ comprises three hidden layers with $128$, $64$, and $32$ neurons, respectively, followed by ReLU activations.
+The numbers of input and output neurons are $Mh$ and $M$, respectively. $M$ is the number of PDEs present in the system; $M=1$ for the wave equation and heat equation, whereas $M=2$ for the Burgers-Fisher equation.

 We use $300$ sequences of length $200$ for training and validation; another $50$ sequences are used for testing.
 We train the models for $200$ epochs in mini-batches of $32$ using Adam optimizer \cite{kingmaB14} with an initial learning rate of $0.001$.
-During prediction, at each timestep, the linear system $\Phi \mathbf{c}^{(t)} = \mathbf{u}^{(t)}$ is solved using $\ell_2$-regularized least square with regularization parameter $10^{-4}$ instead of direct inversion to avoid blowing up coefficients due to noisy estimates.
-Models are implemented, trained and tested in PyTorch \cite{paszke2019pytorch}.
+During prediction, at each timestep, the linear system $\Phi \mathbf{c}^{(t)} = \mathbf{u}^{(t)}$ is solved using $\ell_2$-regularized least square (with a regularization parameter $= 10^{-4}$) instead of direct inversion to avoid blowing up coefficients due to noisy estimates.
+Models are implemented, trained, and tested in PyTorch \cite{paszke2019pytorch}.